elastic/integrations/packages/apache_spark/docs/README.md

 ### Driver

-This is the `driver` data stream.
-This data stream gives metrics related to the driver details, job durations, task execution, memory usage, executor status and JVM metrics.
+The `driver` data stream provides metrics related to the driver details, job durations, task execution, memory usage, executor status, and JVM metrics.

 An example event for `driver` looks as following: